-For over thirty years, Innovative Rehabilitation Technology Inc. (IRTI) has provided high tech innovations to the Blind, Low Vision, and individuals with learning differences.
+For over forty years, Innovative Rehabilitation Technology Inc. (IRTI) has provided high tech innovations to the Blind, Low Vision, and individuals with learning differences.
 IRTI specializes in the development of reading, playback, publishing and web distribution tools for daisy talking books, scan and read, magnification and accessible electronic entertainment systems.

 All our products are for helping those who have a vision or print disability to improve their lives, succeed in school, find a job, keep a job, or get a better one.

 IRTIs most notable achievement is the introduction of its cassette publication called "Technical Innovations Bulletin" (TIB) in June of 1981.
 This cassette bulletin provides information on current technologies for disabled persons which can impact employment and personal life style.
 The Technical Innovations Bulletin is now available on the world wide web delivered via IRTIs revolutionary Print-To-Audio Services and eClipseReader-EyeNet.
 Visit IRTIs talking document library to get your free copy of the TIB.

 Vito A. Proscia, Founder of IRTI, has over a half century experience in developing and evaluating products for the visually impaired and blind.
 Vito Proscia started as a professional electronics engineer in the aerospace industry, was appointed Director of the Sensory Aids Evaluation and Development Center at MIT, became Vice President of Marketing at Telesensory Corp. early in the 70s, a founder of Optacon Fund (Sensory Access Foundation), and a Trustee of National Braille Press.
 This experience is the basis upon which IRTI has been established.